Teichlab/tracer/README.md

 TraCeR will automatically detect the version of Trinity you have installed.
 You can also explicitly specify it here if you wish.

+#### Trinity with short reads (<50 bases)

+If you're running Trinity with read lengths that are shorter than 50 bases, you'll be restricted to using the Inchworm component of Trinity, which does draft contig assembly via greedy kmer extension.
+In your 'tracer.conf', uncomment the 'inchworm_only=True' to activate short read mode, and uncomment the 'trinity_kmer_length' as well.
+You can change the trinity_kmer_length value as needed; 17 is the shortest value, and the default length in Trinity is 25.

 ##### HPC configuration
     #uncomment the line below if you've got a configuration file for Trinity to use a computing grid #
     trinity_grid_conf = /path/to/trinity/grid.conf